giantswarm/docs/src/content/getting-started/rbac-and-psp/index.md

 ---
-title: Securing your cluster with RBAC and PSP
+title: Securing your cluster with RBAC and PSS
-description: Introduction to using role-based access control (RBAC) and pod security policies (PSP) to secure your cluster and manage access control.
+description: Introduction to using role-based access control (RBAC) and pod security standards (PSS) to secure your cluster and manage access control.
 weight: 110
 menu:
   main: